Cervix: Contraception

 Several methods of contraception involve the cervix.
 Cervical diaphragms are reusable, firm-rimmed plastic devices inserted by a woman before intercourse that cover the cervix.
-Pressure against the walls of the vagina maintain the position of the diaphragm, and it acts as a physical barrier to prevent the entry of sperm into the uterus, preventing fertilisation.
+Pressure against the walls of the vagina maintains the position of the diaphragm, and it acts as a physical barrier to prevent the entry of sperm into the uterus, preventing fertilisation.
 Cervical caps are a similar method, although they are smaller and adhere to the cervix by suction.
 Diaphragms and caps are often used in conjunction with spermicides.
 In one year, 12% of women using the diaphragm will undergo an unintended pregnancy, and with optimal use this falls to 6%.
 Efficacy rates are lower for the cap, with 18% of women undergoing an unintended pregnancy, and 10–13% with optimal use.
 Most types of progestogen-only pills are effective as a contraceptive because they thicken cervical mucus, making it difficult for sperm to pass along the cervical canal.
 In addition, they may also sometimes prevent ovulation.
 In contrast, contraceptive pills that contain both oestrogen and progesterone, the combined oral contraceptive pills, work mainly by preventing ovulation.
 They also thicken cervical mucus and thin the lining of the uterus, enhancing their effectiveness.